MrJohn91/MrJohn91/README.md

 1. PydataExplorer
    - Description: I utilized Python using the pandas package along with tools like Visual Studio Code and Jupyter Notebook to work on diffrent projects.
-   - My repositories showcases my coding journey and exploration of data analysis.
+   - My repositories showcases my coding journey and different projects i worked on and exploration of data analysis.

 2. GeniusGrowth.
    - Description: This project involves setting up a web server, configuring security groups, load balancing, and DNS configuration.